lagoshny/ngx-hateoas-client/projects/ngx-hateoas-client/README.md

 #### Cache params

 - `enabled` - `true` to use cache for `GET` requests, `false` otherwise, default value is `true`.
+- `mode` - allows to adjust cache more granular using `CacheMode` modes.
 - `lifeTime` - default cache lifetime is 300 000 seconds (=5 minutes) pass new value to change default one.

+`CacheMode` has two options:

+- `ALWAYS` is default option in this mode, all HTTP GET methods will use cache except methods where explicitly passed `useCache = false`.
+- `ON_DEMAND` is opposite mode, `ALWAYS` mode.
+Means that all HTTP GET methods will NOT use cache by default except methods where explicitly passed `useCache = true`.

 > See more about caching [here](#cache-support).